TinkerTools/poltype2/README.md

 ### Parameterization Input Preparation
 * The input structure is given to the program as an SDF file.
+* If 2D structure is given in the SDF file, poltype will generate 3D coordinates for you.
 * Formal atom charge will be assigned via the input number of bonds and bond order for surrounding bonds and element of each atom.
 * Optional keywords exist to add missing hydrogens.
 * Special radical charge states require additional information in the input file specifying which atom is a radical.